svadilfare/codoc-python/docs/getting_started.rst

 -----------------------

-You will also need a basic config file in the same folder, called ``codoconf.py``, so codocpy knows what project you want to analyze:
+You will also need a basic config file in the same folder, called ``conf.py`` in your views folder, so codocpy knows what project you want to analyze:

 .. code-block:: python